 - For houseboats to discharge treated or raw sewage in freshwater.

-- For any vessel to discharge in a No Discharge Zone.
+- For any vessel to discharge treated or untreated sewage in a

 Designated No Discharge Zones: